Homage to Harry Johnson & Jerry Thomas

 The true beginnings of the craft of designing and mixing drinks emerged in the early 1800’s.
 By the end of that century bartenders were seen as celebrated members of the community.
 Harry Johnson saw to it that they were well-versed and skilled professionals as their partnering chefs were; both working long, hard apprenticeships.
 Johnson, a pioneer of the industry travelled widely and shared his acquired wisdom, always sharing his expertise and knowledge with others.
 In 1882 Harry Johnson first published the Bartenders’ Manual and a Guide for Hotels and Restaurants.
 He is still known today for his sagacious writings on service excellence and customer care.

-Our Little Jumbo emphasizes the fine craft of preparing fresh local food with a focus on continental and contemporary and pairing it with fine wines and the best of classic and modern mixology.
-A particular emphasis is on creating exceptional customer experience, something very dear to Harry Johnson’s heart.
+Our Little Jumbo emphasizes the fine craft of preparing fresh local food with a focus on continental and contemporary, and pairing it with fine wines and the best of classic and modern mixology.
+A particular emphasis at Little Jumbo is on creating exceptional customer experience, something very dear to Harry Johnson’s heart.